theredplanetsings/simsNstuff/README.md

 # simsNstuff
 ## 3D Mineral Deposit Modelling Programme

-Streamlit webapp visualises random 3D deposits of silver, gold, iron, copper, and coal.
+A Streamlit webapp to visualise random 3D deposits of silver, gold, iron, copper, and coal.
 You can:
-- Select which minerals to display
+- Select which minerals to display (sidebar checkboxes)
-- Adjust the number of deposits per mineral
+- Adjust the number of deposits per mineral (sidebar slider)
-- Change the random seed for reproducibility
+- Change the random seed for reproducibility (sidebar number input)
+- Choose the deposit modelling mode (sidebar radio buttons, click-only)
-- Interact with the 3D model in your browser
+- Interact with the 3D model in your browser (Plotly)

+*Note: This app uses British English spelling throughout.*

 ### Requirements
 - Python 3.8+